Statement of Intent

 - Bodily fluid spills should follow the correct procedures as normal.

 - An enhanced cleaning schedule must be implemented that includes furniture, surfaces and children’s toys and equipment and all staff are responsible in their area of work.
-A steam cleaner is provided alongside cleaning fluids.

 - Communal area, touch points and hand washing facilities must be cleaned and sanitised regularly and cleaned thoroughly at the end of the day.